 Each reaction has an informative name such as Alkylation of amines with alkyl halides or Condensation reaction of primary amines and oxocompounds.

 Well-known name reactions (named after its inventor(s)) are referred as common, for example Diels-Alder cycloaddition or Clemmensen reduction.

 Using this nomenclature, chemists can easily recognize and understand the content of the reaction library.
 In addition, a comprehensive description of the chemical reactions is also provided along with examples and literature references.

 ChemAxon does not consider the reaction library as a completed product.
-New reactions are added continuously and the existing ones are refined according to the tests and the feedback received via our forum.
+New reactions are added continuously and the existing ones are refined according to the tests and the feedback received.